awesumsawz/jasonbiggs-com/README.md

 - `QUEUE_CONNECTION=sync`

 ### Traditional VPS
-Deploy to any VPS with PHP 8.2+, Nginx/Apache, and Node.js.
+Deploy to any VPS with PHP 8.2+, Nginx/Apache, and Bun (or Node.js).
 No database required!

 **Basic Nginx Configuration:**
 ```nginx